bbadzioch/course-in-a-box/modules/schedule/_posts/2001-01-01-final_exam.markdown

 In case of irregularities in the written exam a student may be asked to take an additional oral exam which will either supplement or replace the score from the written exam.
 The oral exam will be administered at the discretion of the course instructor.
-This does not waive the rules of the UB Academic Integrity Policy - any documented instances of cheating will result in a failing grade on the exam or other sanctions (failure of the course etc.).
+This does not waive the rules of the UB Academic Integrity Policy - any observed instances of cheating will result in a failing grade on the exam or other sanctions (failure of the course etc.).